jbandi/eeboo/README.md

  # config/
 ```

-React web application project.
-This is a completely separate project.
-It is running with different configuration and yarn packages
+REACT web application project.
+This is a completely separate code base.
+It runs with different configuration requirements and uses different yarn packages
 ```
  #> web/
 ```